ncats/RDAS/RDAS_RDOMICS/README.md

 # RD_OMICS

-RDAS_RDOMICS is a rare-disease omics data extraction and graph-construction pipeline centered on GEO studies.
+RD_OMICS is a rare disease omics data extraction and graph-construction pipeline centered on GEO studies.
 The project takes disease-driven queries, gathers matching GEO accessions, extracts experiment and sample metadata, normalizes selected fields, and reshapes the results into graph-ready node and relationship tables that can be imported into Neo4j or Memgraph.

 The codebase supports two connected workflows.
 The first is the main RD-OMICS build pipeline, which moves from GEO search through metadata extraction, graph table generation, graph import, and experiment-property normalization.
 The second is a downstream sample-characteristics harmonization workflow that cleans noisy sample labels, applies rule-based and LLM-assisted grouping, and writes harmonized sample properties back onto graph `Sample` nodes.